raaedserag/4sale-eks-based-application-sample/infra-repo/Readme.md

 | TF_VAR_grafana_admin_password | The grafana admin password to use for grafana |

 ## Commands
-After configuring environment variables, now you can run the following commands:
+The make file will help you to deploy the changes against each environment separately, so you can use the following commands:

 - First, you need to configure the aws cli profile to use for terraform, by running the following command:
     ```bash